History of computing hardware: The electronic programmable computer

 During World War II, British codebreakers at Bletchley Park, 40 mi north of London, achieved a number of successes at breaking encrypted enemy military communications.
 The German encryption machine, Enigma, was first attacked with the help of the electro-mechanical bombes.
-Women often operated these bombe machines.
 They ruled out possible Enigma settings by performing chains of logical deductions implemented electrically.
 Most possibilities led to a contradiction, and the few remaining could be tested by hand.

 The Germans also developed a series of teleprinter encryption systems, quite different from Enigma.
 The Lorenz SZ 40/42 machine was used for high-level Army communications, code-named "Tunny" by the British.
 The first intercepts of Lorenz messages began in 1941.
 As part of an attack on Tunny, Max Newman and his colleagues developed the Heath Robinson, a fixed-function machine to aid in code breaking.
 Tommy Flowers, a senior engineer at the Post Office Research Station was recommended to Max Newman by Alan Turing and spent eleven months from early February 1943 designing and building the more flexible Colossus computer (which superseded the Heath Robinson).
 After a functional test in December 1943, Colossus was shipped to Bletchley Park, where it was delivered on 18 January 1944 and attacked its first message on 5 February.
+By the time Germany surrendered in May 1945, there were ten Colossi working at Bletchley Park.

 Colossus was the world's first electronic digital programmable computer.
 It used a large number of valves (vacuum tubes).
-It had paper-tape input and was capable of being configured to perform a variety of boolean logical operations on its data, but it was not Turing-complete.
+It had paper-tape input and was capable of being configured to perform a variety of Boolean logical operations on its data, but it was not Turing-complete.
 Data input to Colossus was by photoelectric reading of a paper tape transcription of the enciphered intercepted message.
 This was arranged in a continuous loop so that it could be read and re-read multiple times – there being no internal store for the data.
 The reading mechanism ran at 5,000 characters per second with the paper tape moving at 40 ft/s.
 Colossus Mark 1 contained 1500 thermionic valves (tubes), but Mark 2 with 2400 valves and five processors in parallel, was both 5 times faster and simpler to operate than Mark 1, greatly speeding the decoding process.
 Mark 2 was designed while Mark 1 was being constructed.
 Allen Coombs took over leadership of the Colossus Mark 2 project when Tommy Flowers moved on to other projects.
 The first Mark 2 Colossus became operational on 1 June 1944, just in time for the Allied Invasion of Normandy on D-Day.